SansGuidon/bookmarks/README.md

 * [Raymond Hill](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 Replace Ghostery and Adblock by uBlock
 * [Raymond Hill](https://github.com/gorhill/uMatrix) - uMatrix: Point and click matrix to filter net requests according to source, destination and type
 * [EFF](https://github.com/EFForg/privacybadger) - Privacy Badger - Block third party tracking in your browser
+* [Two Factor Auth](https://twofactorauth.org/) - List of websites and whether or not they support Two Factor Auth (2FA).

 # Society
 * [MoveItFootballHead](https://imgur.com/gallery/3Bsf7) - A simple, yet powerful, lesson on privilege